Applications due November 17th, 2023

-B.C.’s forest sector has long been the cornerstone of the provincial economy and is one of the primary employers in many communities throughout the province.
+BC’s forest sector has long been the cornerstone of the economy, supporting good jobs and healthy communities across the province.
 Strong relationships between industry and community are vitally important to us.
-COFI supports our members in maintaining two-way communication with communities and working with local leaders to recognize the forest industry’s importance to their communities, while at the same time ensuring our members understand community priorities and concerns.
+COFI supports our members in maintaining dialogue with communities, sharing important information about forestry activities and working to understand community priorities and concerns.

 Government Relations & Policy